Shallu9876/Exam-practice-250318/Network WiFi Connection Troubleshooting.md

 TechTarget provides a systematic approach to diagnosing and resolving wireless network issues.
 The guide includes steps like ensuring hardware is properly connected, troubleshooting wireless adapters, verifying TCP/IP settings, and performing DNS checks

  [Here is the Link](https://www.techtarget.com/searchnetworking/tip/Wireless-network-troubleshooting-Connectivity?utm_source=chatgpt.com)

+ Sometimes, the most obvious causes of system trouble can be the hardest to see.
+All of us make faulty assumptions at times.
+When we try to access the Wi-Fi network and nothing happens, it's best to start with the Basics.